xdeng9/crush3/README.md

 # crush3
-Crush 3 is a game written in vanilla Javascript.
-The game is inspired by Candy Crush and Mathch 3.
+Crush 3 is a game written in vanilla Javascript, HTML, and CSS.
+The game is inspired by Candy Crush and Match 3.